mattzzw/MeshCore/README.md

 These changes are intended to help mitigating challenges in big or dense meshes, e.g.:

 - Dealing with flood advert traffic
-- fixing TX duty cycle on a rolling window basis
 - improving `denyf *` handling

 This list might change any time.